Skip to main content

 • Ductwork: If your ductwork requires only simple duct modifications, the costs might be minimal, or up to $1000.
 For a completely new duct system, the price can add up to as much as $7000.3

-The best way to get an accurate estimate on a furnace installation for your home, we recommend contacting your local Carrier expert.
+For the best way to get an accurate estimate on new furnace cost for your home, we recommend contacting your local Carrier expert.

 How Much Is A New Furnace?
-Choose the Right Gas Furnace for Your Budget
+Choose the Right Natural Gas Furnace for Your Budget

 Choosing the right furnace for your budget is more than just picking an amount you want to spend and sticking to it.
 Here are some factors to consider: